 Because people and communication are at the heart of this sector, you'll have to have exceptional people skills and enjoy bringing people together on projects no matter how difficult.

 While not in a commercial sector as such, you'll need to understand what incentivises clients and people in this sector and what impact government policy and politics have on the wider commercial world.
 Learn how to improve your commercial awareness.

 14. Project management and a logical approach to solving problems

 This will be tested at the application stage, but you'll need to be someone with a calm, logical and solutions-focused approach to problems.
 You'll know how to see projects through from start to finish and how to react to or pre-empt problems as they come up.

-Search available opportunities in the public sector & government with Bright Network and take the next steps towards your career.
+Browse graduate jobs in the public sector & government with Bright Network and take the next steps towards your career.